verb (runs, running; past ran /ran/; past participle run)

 - Well, an old CIA operative could soon be back on the payroll - this time running the show.

-run a temperature
+run a temperature (or fever)

 - Thirty-six hours later, with Lydia running a temperature of 41.5 degrees, suffering sickness and hallucinations, Mr and Mrs Cross again rang doctors, but were told not to worry.